kingslayer1312/CAD-DR/README.md

 1. Once you clone the repository, create folders in the main directory called "abc-dataset-stl" and "abc-dataset-ply"
 2. Download a chunk ABC dataset in STL format.
 3. Move 1000 STL files to the abc-dataset-stl directory
-4. The autoencoder notebooks can then be run.
-Additional informations can be found in the notebooks.
+4. The Model.ipynb can then be run.
+Additional information can be found in the notebooks.
-5. In case you wish to train the model on a larger dataset, the code can be modified accordingly.